top of page

 6. Consider Related Jobs as Stepping Stones

 If you don't qualify immediately for a dedicated cybersecurity position, consider transitioning into a related field.
-For example, a helpdesk role can provide valuable insights into user behaviour and the types of damage caused by cyberattacks.
+For example, a helpdesk role can provide valuable insights into user behavior and the types of damage caused by cyberattacks.
 This experience can be a stepping stone to a more specialized cybersecurity position.

 A Rewarding Career Path Awaits